chrisgrieser/nvim-chainsaw/README.md

 - [Smart detection of the variable under the cursor](#smart-variable-detection) and the [correct insertion location of the log statement](#smart-insertion-location) via Treesitter.
-- Commands for a dozen different log statement types, including assert statements, stack traces, or acoustic logging.
-All commands are dot-repeatable.
+- Commands for **a dozen different log statement types**, including assert statements, stack traces, or acoustic logging.
+- All commands are **dot-repeatable**.
-- Built-in support for ~20 common languages, with dedicated support for `nvim-lua`.
+- **Built-in** support for ~20 languages.
 Easy configuration for additional languages.
+- Flexible **templating** options for customizing log statements, including support for multi-line templates.
+- Special support and utilities for `nvim-lua`.
 - Helper commands to remove all log statements created by `nvim-chainsaw` or to clear the console.
-- Flexible templating options for customizing log statements, including support for multi-line templates.
-- Status line component to display the count of log statements in the current buffer.
-Visual indication of log statements via line-highlights, signcolumn, or scrollbar (when using [satellite.nvim](https://github.com/lewis6991/satellite.nvim)).
+- **Status line component** to display the count of log statements in the current buffer.
+In addition, visual indication of log statements via line-highlights, signcolumn, or scrollbar (when using [satellite.nvim](https://github.com/lewis6991/satellite.nvim)).
-- Auto-install a pre-commit hook that prevents committing files with the log statements created by `nvim-chainsaw` (opt-in).
+- Auto-install a **pre-commit hook** that prevents committing files with the log statements created by `nvim-chainsaw` (opt-in).

 ## Installation